 In this session, participants will learn how trust and culture dimensions can impact their bottom line and important key performance indicators such as turnover, sales and efficiency.
-Ron Grey, Vice President of Great Place to Work Canada will introduce the collaborative research done by GPTW and H&M, while leaders from H&M Canada will talk about the practices that have increased employee engagement within the organization.
+Ron Grey, Senior Vice President of Great Place to Work Canada will introduce the collaborative research done by GPTW and H&M, while leaders from H&M Canada will talk about the practices that have increased employee engagement within the organization.

 Executive Vice-President and Chief Operating Officer, London Drugs Limited

 Clint Mahlman, who formerly led human resources at London Drugs, will share his views on the next generation of HR leadership.
 He will also share his perspective on how to develop culture that extends itself to company’s valued customers, how to look for and develop future leaders, and what he thinks is the key ingredient in organizational success and excellence.